Posts tagged Chilterns

 Take the footpath on the southern side of the Black Horse pub to follow the South Bucks Way through fields running between the A413 and Aylesbury Road.
 Be careful in the winter or in wet conditions as this part can get flooded and muddy.
 The path ends at Link Road which you can follow back to the village centre.

-Walking The South Bucks Way Part 1: Coombe Hill to Little Hampden
+South Bucks Way previous section (north): Coombe Hill and Little Hampden

 View across the Vale of Aylesbury from Coombe Hill